 Although we have given Trustpilot as the clear winner in the battle with Trust Spot, the good news is that there is an even better company, when it comes to online review syndication.

-Shopper Approved is, without doubt, the biggest Trustpilot alternative that you will be able to find out there.
+Shopper Approved is, without doubt, the best Trustpilot alternative that you will be able to find out there.
 The good thing about this company is that, unlike TrustSpot, it is actually licensed to push ratings for both organic and paid search.
 You will, therefore, find it in both of the lists that we gave at the top.

 Shopper Approved: Pricing